Unfolding ... on the road!

 In Boulder Margarita collaborated with puppet theatre artist Betsy Tobin and her Now Or Never Theatre from 2006 to 2013.

-In August, 2013, Margarita became a Professor in Directing and Performance in the Puppet Arts at the Puppet Arts Program at University of Connecticut and currently lives and creates in Storrs, Mansfield, CT.
+In August, 2013, Margarita became the Professor in Directing and Performance in the Puppet Arts at the Puppet Arts Program at University of Connecticut and currently lives and creates in Storrs, Mansfield, CT.

 Want to know when events are happening?
 Drop Margarita a line and ask to be put on her mailing list!
 Use this form to inquire about workshops, guest artist availability, and how to support future works with a tax-deductible donation.